abman95/shopwareCustomTheme/README.md

 ### Quick Guide: Shopware Theme Installation and Setup on Linux Kubuntu with Docker and Visual Studio Code

 #### Terminal Instructions:

--   Run the command: `docker run -p 80:80 dockware/dev:latest`.
+docker run -p 80:80 dockware/dev:latest

--   Wait until the container is fully started.
+# Wait until the container is fully started.

--   Clone the Git repository into the running container using the command: `git clone https://github.com/abman95/shopwareCustomTheme /var/www/html/custom/plugins/AbmanTheme`.
+# Now, clone the Git repository into the running container.

+# You might need to access the container's shell to run this command, depending on your setup.

+git clone https://github.com/abman95/shopwareCustomTheme /var/www/html/custom/plugins/AbmanTheme

-#### Setting Up in IDE Visual Studio Code:
+# In Visual Studio Code:

--   Install the "Docker for Visual Studio Code" extension.
+# 1. Install the "Docker for Visual Studio Code" extension.

--   Click the blue button at the bottom left of the IDE.
+# 2. Click the blue button at the bottom left.

--   Choose "Attach to running Container" and select the "dockware/dev:latest" container.
+# 3. Choose "Attach to running Container" and select the "dockware/dev:latest" container.

-#### In the Visual Studio Code Terminal:
+# In the Visual Studio Code Terminal:

--   Navigate to the html directory: `cd /var/www/html`.
--   Refresh the plugin list: `bin/console plugin:refresh`.
--   Install and activate the AbmanTheme: `bin/console plugin:install --activate AbmanTheme`.
--   Change the theme: `bin/console theme:change`.
+cd /var/www/html

+bin/console plugin:refresh

+bin/console plugin:install --activate AbmanTheme

+bin/console theme:change

-    -   Choose `1` for AbmanTheme when prompted.
+# Choose "1" for AbmanTheme when prompted.

-    -   For "Please select a sales channel:", choose `0` for Storefront.
+# For "Please select a sales channel:", choose "0" for Storefront.
--   Compile the theme and build scripts:
-    -   `bin/console theme:compile`
-    -   `bin/build-storefront.sh`
-    -   `bin/build-administration.sh`
-    -   `bin/build-js.sh`

-#### Testing Features:

--   Visit `localhost` and `localhost/admin` in your browser to test the features.

-##### Feature 1: Enhanced Shopping Cart Button

--   In `localhost`, open a product.
-The "Add to shopping cart" button shows an animation effect for 1 second upon clicking.
--   To modify this animation color, log into `localhost/admin` with Username `admin` and Password `shopware`.
--   Navigate to `Content/Themes`, select `AbmanTheme`, and adjust the "Cart Click Animation Color" under Color Settings.

-##### Feature 2: Product FAQ Functionality (Local Storage)

--   On `localhost/admin`, go to `Catalogues/Products/Product FAQ`.
--   On the product detail page, users can submit questions under "Produkt FAQ:".
--   These questions are stored locally using LocalStorage and appear under "Unbeantworteten FAQ Fragen" in the `Catalogues/Products/Product FAQ` section.
+bin/console theme:compile

+bin/build-storefront.sh

+bin/build-administration.sh

+bin/build-js.sh

+# Test the features by visiting localhost and localhost/admin in your browser.

 ### Detailed Installation Guide: